DataONEorg/dataone-cnpg/README.md

       EOF
       ```
    - `helm upgrade` your application to the new chart that works with CNPG instead of Bitnami (in Read-Write mode)

-### 2. PostgreSQL major version for the source cluster is LESS THAN OR EQUAL TO that of the destination cluster

-This approach uses `pg_restore` as part of the initial cluster creation, or it can be applied to an existing, empty cluster, using `pg_dump` and `pg_restore`.
-See the [CloudNative PG documentation](https://cloudnative-pg.io/documentation/current/database_import/) for more information.
-(Not yet implemented in this helm chart.)

 ## Development